smartinternz02/SI-GuidedProject-659561-1703594391/README.md

 - **Containerization:** Docker
 - **Orchestration:** Red Hat OpenShift Kubernetes

-In this project ibm db2 is for database operations and images are stored and retived from ibm cloud storage
+In this project ibm db2 is used for database operations and images are stored and retrieved from ibm cloud storage

 Available online at : https://ibmnov23fdpr-dhiraja-dev.apps.sandbox-m3.1530.p1.openshiftapps.com/